-The library is open for independent student use during open times with a teacher permit.
+The library is open for independent student use at certain times during the school day with a teacher permit.

 Use of Hallways during Class Time (All Grade Levels)

 During class times, loitering or standing in the halls is not permitted, and a student must have a hall pass to be outside the classroom for any purpose.
 Failure to obtain a pass will result in disciplinary action in accordance with the Student Code of Conduct.